singhhemant370/Simon-Says-Game/README.md

 # Simon-Says-Game
-This is a popular game "Simon Says"
+This is a popular game "Simon Says", and its all codes and files.